kpiris/bcbbr/README.md

 ## Backup script:

-It does an export both in json and csv formats (csv is for the case that one would like to import the backup into another password manager).
+It does an export both in json and csv formats (csv is for the case that one would like to import it into another password manager).

 It also retrieves attachments and stores them in a tar file (that tar file also contains a json list of the items those attachments belong to, used when